ADHD Attention Deficit and Hyperactivity Disorders

 Stuart is an analyst (cognitive behavioural and psychodynamic), clinical hypnotherapist and stress management counsellor with additional training and registration in psychology, psychotherapy and counselling.
 He is trained in a range of psychological therapies including cognitive behavioural therapies.
 His post qualification training includes clinical training in CBASP and mindfulness.
 He has also received specific training in complementary health education and client training leading to an NVQ Level 4 Training and Development award in the context of this provision.
-He is also a Fellow of the Royal Society for Public Health, a Fellow of the Institute of Health Promotion and Education and an affiliate fellow of the Royal Society of Medicine (not a qualification).
+He is also a Fellow of the Royal Society for Public Health, and an affiliate fellow of the Royal Society of Medicine (not a qualification).

 References for above information:

 Abikoff H et al (2012) “Remediating organisational functioning in children with ADHD: Immediate and long term effects from a randomised controlled trial.
 Journal of Consulting and Clinical Psychology 81, 113-118

 Kapalka (2014) Treating Disruptive Disorders.
 A guide to psychological, pharmacological and combined therapies.
 Routledge Press

 Knouse & Safren (2013) “Psychosocial treatment for adult ADHD.
 ADHD in adults: A practical guide to evaluation and management (pp119-136) New York Humana Press

 Philipsen et al (2007) Structured group psychotherapy in adults with ADHD: results of an open multicentre study.
 Journal of Nervous and Mental Disease, 195, 1013-1019